Skip to content

 ) -> GroupedDataset:

-"""Creates a [GroupedDataset][pydvl.valuation.dataset.GroupedDataset] object from a
+"""Creates a [GroupedDataset][pydvl.valuation.dataset.GroupedDataset] object

 [Dataset][pydvl.valuation.dataset.Dataset] object and a mapping of data groups.